-He also has assembled the TU groups Dragon Big Band and Sketchbook, has directed the University and Concert Choirs, and teaches various courses including Advanced Musicianship, Analysis of Music, Rhythm Section Methods, Pedagogy, Music Appreciation, 19th-20th Century Music History, and interdisciplinary cultures courses focused on the Canadian progressive rock band, Rush, and the History of Blues.
+He also has assembled the TU groups Dragon Big Band and Sketchbook, has directed the University and Concert Choirs, and teaches various courses including Advanced Musicianship, Analysis of Music, Rhythm Section Methods, Pedagogy, Music Appreciation, 19th-20th Century Music History, Arts In Society, Survey of American Popular Music, and interdisciplinary cultures courses focused on the Canadian progressive rock band, Rush, and the History of Blues.

 He also teaches bass, guitar, and jazz piano, and is a primary piano accompanist for ensembles and students.